Investment Commentary-Q4 2020

 sandp 500 compared to world index in 2020

-There are, however, many different valuation metrics and US equities aren’t expensive in all of them.
+There are, however, many different valuation metrics, and US equities aren’t expensive in all of them.
 Those metrics that compare US equities against US bonds (bonds being an investment ‘substitute’ for equities) show US equities as being reasonably valued.
-At the beginning of 2000, US 10-year bonds yielded 6.6%, whilst they started off 2021 yielding 0.9%, having gotten much more expensive in the interim (the price and yield of a bond moving inversely to each other).
+At the beginning of 2000, US 10-year bonds yielded 6.6%, whilst they started off 2021 yielding 0.9%, having become much more expensive in the interim (the price and yield of a bond moving inversely to each other).
 Against more expensive bonds, US equities look much more attractive – unless, of course, bond yields were to increase from here.

 So, one clear risk to the equity markets is a big increase in bond yields.
 It’s very unlikely that central banks will increase their benchmark rates this year (the US Federal Reserve has guided towards no rate rises until 2023), but if today’s very low rates of inflation started to pick up, then it is possible that we could get rate increases sooner than expected – the anticipation of which could cause some market disruption.